 Infographic: Usage And Benefits Of Mousse

 A hair mousse can give your locks more style, help your ringlets stand out, and provide your blowout with a polished appearance without leaving any trace of oil or residue.
 We have discussed the benefits of mousse and a step-wise guide on how to apply mousse in the infographic below.
 Please give it a read!

 If you have thin and flat hair and want to add volume to it, you will love using mousse for hair styling.
 Hair mousse has a light consistency than hair gels and creams and adds texture to your locks.
 In addition, it protects the hair from humidity and holds the hairstyle for hours without weighing the hair down.
-If you do not like the hair styling products and sprays that make the strands scrunchy and stiff, switch to hair mousse.
+If you do not like the hair styling products and hair sprays that make the strands scrunchy and stiff, switch to hair mousse.
 However, avoid using excessive amounts of hair mousse as it contains alcohol, which may dry out your hair.

 Frequently Asked Questions